Wantagh Senior High School

-Wantagh Senior High School is a secondary state school located in Wantagh, New York.
+Wantagh High School is a secondary state school located in Wantagh, New York.
 The school is part of the Wantagh Union Free School District.
 Wantagh Senior High School is a two-time National Blue Ribbon School — a designation awarded annually by the United States Department of Education to high-performing American schools.
 Readings of college and career readiness amongst students at the high school measured “far above” the New York state average.
 The school caters to students in grades 9-12 and boasts a 99% graduation rate.

 History

 19th century

 Jerusalem (the original name of the area now known as “Wantagh”) was a farming village in the late 1800s.
 In 1876, families of the farming village of Jerusalem began expressing the need for a schoolhouse so that the children of the village could receive an education.
 A section of land north of Jerusalem Avenue, originally a section of John Birdsall Garner's farm, was acquired by the village and designated to be the area of land where a one-room-schoolhouse would be built.
 Later, two additional rooms were added in the front section of the building facing Wantagh Ave.
 The original schoolhouse as it stands today, is an official Town of Hempstead landmark and the building is used as a Pre-K facility.